zahrafali/PatternRecognition/README.md

 # PatternRecognition
-heart.csv file is the data source ttttt 4545.
+heart.csv file is the data source.

 This Project aims at classifying heart disease.
 The dataset can be found [here](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset).